Arvindraj73/react-training/Hedera-Filecoin-Sdk.md

-# Open Grant Proposal: `NFT market built on Filecoin and Hedera Hashgraph`
+# RFP Proposal: `NFT market built on Filecoin and Hedera Hashgraph`

 **Name of Project:** NFT browser using HTS and Filecoin’s decentralized storage service